DesantBucie/Kinder-Vim/README.md

 # Verde

 # At this point this is no longer maintained, because I do not use it.
-I will be bringing lite version of this soon.
-But Feel free to install it, most things should work
+You can either use [exrc for vi and nvi](https://github.com/DesantBucie/exrc) or [easy-vim for vim and neovim](https://github.com/DesantBucie/easy_vim)

 Macvim and vim configuration to be easy to install and use.